-This article will provide you with further insight into the signs and symptoms of alcohol addiction so you can look past your partner’s denial and deception, and discern the truth about their relationship with alcohol.
+This article will provide you with further insight into the signs and symptoms of alcohol addiction so you can discern the truth about their relationship with alcohol.

 Alcohol Addiction in the United States

-Alcohol use is taking a major economic toll on the U.S., and continues to contribute to a rising death rate.
-In 2010, about $249 billion was spent on problems related to alcohol misuse.
-Alcohol-related fatalities remain the third leading cause of preventable death in the U.S. today, where 31% of fatal car accidents are caused by alcohol.
-Every year, over 85,000 American deaths can be attributed to alcohol.
+Alcohol use is also taking a major economic toll on the U.S. and continues to contribute to a rising death rate.
+In 2010, the latest data available, about $249 billion was spent on problems related to alcohol misuse including poor worker performance, property damage, legal fees, and healthcare costs associated with alcohol-related injuries.

 Why You May Not Know Your Partner is Addicted to Alcohol

-Approximately one-fifth of Americans with alcohol use disorder can be classified as high- functioning users, or addicts.
-These individuals are well-educated, have successful careers and stable family lives, and are expert at concealing signs of alcohol addiction.
+Approximately 20% of Americans with alcohol use disorder can be classified as high-functioning users, or addicts.
+These individuals are well-educated, have successful careers and stable family lives, and are experts at concealing signs of alcohol addiction.

 High-functioning addicts frequently use alcohol in secret and tend to hide how much they drink.
 These individuals can often “hold their liquor” well, meaning they can go about their normal daily lives without appearing to be intoxicated.
 On the outside, these individuals seem to have their lives together, while on the inside, they are dealing with the immense stress of fulfilling responsibilities and keeping up appearances while suffering from a serious addiction.

 Some high-functioning addicts eventually start to slip when they become overwhelmed by symptoms of alcohol addiction in a way that is apparent to everyone.
-Others escape unnoticed until their senior citizens when alcohol has already caused extensive and debilitating damage to their brains, livers, and hearts.
+Others escape unnoticed until they start to age, and alcohol begins to cause extensive and debilitating damage to their brains, livers, and hearts.

 However, the ability to hide drinking habits does not protect high-functioning addicts from negative consequences.
-Eventually, these individuals will get a DUI, suffer an accident, or develop serious health issues including mental health disorders like anxiety and depression.
+Eventually, most of these individuals will experience the effects of drinking such as getting a DUI, suffering an accident, or developing serious health issues.

 A person who suffers from alcohol addiction may not necessarily display all 12 signs of an alcoholic below.
 However, it can be easier for you to detect whether someone has a problem if they exhibit several of these signs.